arcus/DART_Community_of_Practice/data_challenges/open_data.md

 Public data repositories might contain many different data sets relating to things like population, public transportation, taxes, civil service jobs, utilities, etc. Pick a data set that interests you to use for the rest of this challenge.

+**Share a link to a dataset you found by responding to this post!**

 ### Explore Your Dataset